Who we are

 Mission

-2. To promote the culture of mentorship around our core values of dedication to duty, self-discipline, and empathy.
+7. Provide youths mentorship around our core values of dedication to duty, self-discipline, and compassion

 Core Values and Philosophy

-We accordingly seek to connect with the outlined problems of society through these values while engaging in compassionate activities that enable opportunities like medical outreaches, small community projects, youth empowerment, drug rehabilitation, guidance and counselling scholarships, upsetting medical bills, and environmental protection.
+We accordingly seek to connect with the outlined problems of society through these values while engaging in compassionate activities that enable opportunities like medical outreaches, small community projects, youth empowerment, drug rehabilitation, scholarships, upsetting medical bills, and environmental protection.

 A Mentorship Platform around the core values of Dedication to Duty (Dedication), Self Discipline (Discipline) & Compassion.